kimble4/CrossMgrLapCounter/command_reference.md

 # Callbacks
 `void crossMgrSetOnWallTime(void (*fp)(const time_t t, const int millis))`

 Sets a callback to override what happens when the library parses the time-of-day from CrossMgr (which normally happens on initial connection, and subsequently at 5 minute intervals).
 If this is unset, the library will call TimeLib's `setTime()` or the ESP32 core's `settimeofday()` accordingly.
-You can then use TimeLib (on ESP8266) or POSIX (on ESP32) functions to retrieve and manipulate the current time.
+You can then use TimeLib (on ESP8266) or POSIX (on ESP32) time functions to retrieve and manipulate the current time.

 `t` is a time_t type, as defined by TimeLib or the ESP32 core respectively, which represents the unix epoch time in seconds since 1970-01-01-00:00UTC.  `millis` is an additional number of milliseconds after that time, for increased precision.